 Developing further skills

-I’ll be looking to do more CPD (Continuous Professional Development) courses in the coming year.
-Those currently planned include reflexology, plus facial and oncology massage.
+I will be looking to do more CPD (Continuous Professional Development) courses in the coming year.
+Those currently planned include Cupping Therapy which I am doing in September 2021, reflexology, and oncology massage.

-Working in the spa gave helped me develop the business idea of producing my own brand of massage creams, so during the first lockdown I had the time to source out extracts and essential oils blends for a unique and organic blend of CBD creams to target muscles and joints.
-Please visit our shop page for further details on this and to order yours.
+My previous experience in working at a five-star spa and wellness establishment helped me develop the business idea of producing my own brand of massage creams and balms.
+So, during the first lockdown in March 2020, I had the time to source out extracts and essential oils for a unique and organic blend of CBD creams to target sore aching muscles and joints.
+I worked hand in hand with a UK based reputable cosmetics manufacturer to produce a unique and exclusive blend suitable for all skin types.
+Please visit our shop page for further details and to order.

-Finally, I’m also looking to give back by heading back to Ghana where unemployment is high, and training people in the profession of massage.
-This has been a vision of mine for some time to really help women set up their own business to be able to support themselves and their families.
+Finally, as already mentioned I originally come from Ghana in West Africa, a developing country where women are sometimes marginalised.
+I am looking to give back by heading back to Ghana where unemployment is high, and train people in the profession of massage and wellness.
+The benefit of frequent massages and wellness goes a long way to help boost mental health and lower stress levels.
+This has been a vision of mine to help women or even men set up their own massage or wellness business to help support themselves and their families.

 And when I’m not working…..

 Yes, I work hard, and I’m a single mother.
 But my three boys are the most important thing in my life and I always find a way of juggling work to fit in with their school activities and hobbies.